MollyPalko/subtitle-studytool/README.md

 # 🗂️ Korean Subtitles Linguistic Database (v0.1)

 This project is a proof-of-concept pipeline and database for processing Korean subtitle files (`.srt`) into a structured format suitable for linguistic analysis.
 The system uses part-of-speech tagging via KoNLPy and stores both raw and processed token data in an SQLite database.
-The eventual goal is to facilitate research in Korean lexical, morphological, and syntactic structures using naturally occurring subtitle data from dramas and YouTube videos.
+The long-term developmental goal for the project is to improve and optimize finding appropriate media for comprehnsible input for language learners of Korean (and later other languages too).

 ---